vrockai/pipeline-test/docs/content.md

 ---

-## A Pilot Study Exploring Temporal Development of Gut Microbiome/Metabolome in Breastfed Neonates during the First Week of Life.
+## A Pilot Study Exploring Temporal Development of Gut Microbiome/Metabolome in Breastfed Neonates during the First Week of Life
- 24.03.2023, _I Awan, E Schultz, JD Sterrett, LM Dawud, LR Kessler, D Schoch, CA Lowry, L Feldman-Winter, S Phadtare_

-Exclusive breastfeeding promotes gut microbial compositions associated with lower rates of metabolic and autoimmune diseases.
-Its cessation is implicated in increased microbiome-metabolome discordance, suggesting a vulnerability to dietary changes.
-Formula supplementation is common within our low-income, ethnic-minority community.
-We studied exclusively breastfed (EBF) neonates' early microbiome-metabolome coupling in efforts to build foundational knowledge needed to target this inequality.

 [Source](https://doi.org/10.5223/pghn.2023.26.2.99)

-10.5223/pghn.2023.26.2.99

 ---